 Are you the owner of the business?

 We live in a world where information is readily available and different forms of media compete for customer attention.
 While it’s an exciting time, it’s also hard to cut through the noise.
-What will set you apart from the rest is winning content that makes its mark.
-Winning content is more than just telling great stories (although very important), it’s about driving traffic to your website, improving your online search rankings, engagement and conversions.
+What can set you apart from the rest is winning content that makes its mark.
+Winning content means more than telling great stories (although very important), it’s about driving traffic to your website, improving your online search rankings, engagement and conversions.

 Optimise your content

 You might be able to tell riveting stories, but what’s the point if no one’s listening?
 Optimising your content to reach your audience can make the difference between winning and losing.
 When creating content, think about where it will be viewed - your website, social media, or an e-newsletter?
 Consider your audience.
 Ask yourself if your content draws attention.
 Is it easily digestible, shareable?
 And make sure it is designed to suit the platform.
 For example, an exhaustive article may be better suited for a newsletter, but it will need to be cut back for Facebook and Twitter news feeds.

 Put yourself in your customer’s shoes - they’re exposed to a smorgasbord of information that is constantly renewed.
 Only a few stand out from the crowd and gain their attention.
 Observing what your competitors are doing will help keep your business ahead of the game.
 For example, Instagram has been a popular platform for brands to get messages across visually.
 Snapchat, a newer app, provides equal opportunities to present content in a fun and creative way.
 See what's working for your competition and find out if you can get the same success through it.